SunritHazra/VectorSplitK/JOURNAL.md

 6. **Testing Points:** 2 on each side of PCB.
 4 of them in total.
 I selected **TestPoint:TestPoint_Pad_D2.0mm** as the footprint.
 7. **Integrated Circuit:** 1 XIAO on each side of PCB.
 2 in total.
 I chose **modified-XIAO-nRF52840-SMD:modified-XIAO-nRF52840-SMD** as told in the guide.

-Here's the glimpse of the Footpsint Assigning Table:
+Here's the glimpse of the Footprint Assigning Table:

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/8a61f3d2-fec3-4f36-808e-dd65e889bda1" />